 plt.show()

 Computers don't understand words, they understand numbers.
 So, we need to convert our sentences into a numerical format.
 This process is called tokenization.
-We'll be using a clever technique called Byte-Pair Encoding (BPE).
+We'll be using a clever technique called Byte-Pair Encoding (BPE) via the Hugging Face tokenizers library, which is significantly faster than the older Python-based options.

 Think of BPE like this: instead of just breaking a sentence into words, it can also break words down into smaller, common sub-words.
 This is super helpful for handling rare or new words.
 For example, if our model has seen "eating" and "running," BPE might break the new word "jumping" into "jump" and "ing," allowing the model to guess its meaning.

-Since English and Spanish share the Latin alphabet and many word roots, we can train a single tokenizer on both languages.
-This is more efficient and allows the model to leverage the similarities between them.
+Since English and Spanish share the Latin alphabet and many word roots, we train a single tokenizer on both languages at once.
+This is more efficient and lets the model exploit cross-lingual overlap.
+We also stack a few preprocessing steps:

 )